How to Improve Your Pitch

 As as a singer, when we refer to pitch we’re generally talking about how accurately you’re hitting each of your notes.
 If you sing slightly above a note, that is called being ‘sharp’.
 If you sing slightly below a note, that is called being ‘flat’.
 Singers should aim for good pitch accuracy by hitting each note right in the middle because that sounds the best.

 Pitch is largely controlled by two factors: Breath support and hearing ability.

 Most singers have problems singing ‘flat’ because of poor breath support, but what has pitch got to do with your ears?

-Music is a hearing art form and singers need to develop their musical ears to be able to identify whether they are hitting the correct pitch or not.
+Well my friend, music is a hearing art form and singers need to develop their musical ears to be able to identify whether they are hitting the correct pitch or not.

-Step 1: Get your breathing for singing in order
+1. Work on your breathing for singing

 Its the most important part of singing and your diaphragm is like the engine room for your whole instrument.
 Your ability to breathe effectively affects so many elements of singing, including pitch, so if there was one thing to focus on above all else in your quest for amazing pitch accuracy, it’s breathing.

-Step 2.
-Work on your musical hearing
+2. Improve your musical hearing

 This is called ‘Ear Training’ and there are many, many different exercises that you can do to help you develop your ‘ears’ as we musos say.
 In the video below is a fun one I created for singing vocal harmony but it is a great exercise to start with that will help you develop your pitch.

 So in a nutshell, to improve your pitch you need to work on your hearing and your breathing and then the pitch issues should correct themselves automatically.
 Both take a little time to master because: